ShrRa/interpython_hpc/_episodes/22-cpu-parallel.md

 MPI emerged earlier, in the early 1990s, as the need for a standardized message-passing interface became clear in the growing field of distributed-memory computing.
 Before MPI, various parallel systems used their own vendor-specific libraries, making code difficult to port across machines.

 In June 1994, the first official MPI standard (MPI-1) was published by the MPI Forum, a collective of academic institutions, government labs, and industry partners.
 Since then, MPI has become the de facto standard for scalable parallel computing across multiple nodes, and it continues to evolve with versions like MPI-2, MPI-3, MPI-4, and finally MPI-5 released on June 5 2025 which add support for features like parallel I/O and dynamic process management.

+MPI allows multiple copies of a program, called **processes**, to run simultaneously and coordinate work by **message passing**.
+Each process has a unique **rank**, which identifies it within a **communicator** (a group of processes that can communicate with each other).
+We will learn about these methods of MPI using the example below which prints the square of the rank of each process.

 ### Example: Implementation of MPI using the mpi4py library in python